generoi/bedrock/README.md

     vagrant rsync-auto

     # Fetch the remote database and uploads
-    make production-pull-db
+    robo db:pull @production
-    make production-pull-files
+    robo files:pull @production

-    # When you run `composer install:development` a set of git hooks will be configured,
+    # When you run `robo build:development` a set of git hooks will be configured,
     # you can disable these on a per-commit basis with the -n (--no-verify) flag
     git commit --amend -n